Business Capability Definition and Examples

 This is partly because the word ‘capability’ is overloaded and means different things to different people.
 For example, if you talk to the folks in HR, they’ll immediately equate capability to only competencies and skills.

-Luckily, in English we have two words: so let’s clear up the distinction and go in-depth as to defining business capabilities, plus discuss some techniques to identify them.
+Let’s clear up the distinction and discuss some techniques for identifying and explaining capabilities.
 Having a common language in your organization is the first step towards being able to realize value from business capabilities.

 To start, here are the definitions of business capability from two highly respected industry groups for the business architecture and enterprise architecture disciplines: